Spunge/octothorpe/README.md

 - [X] Handle changing pattern length in phrases by keeping pattern end around
 - [ ] Play notes in pattern for PlayedPatterns that are longer as pattern
 - [ ] Indicator shows progress in currently playing phrase
-- [ ] Phrases shouldn't be able to overlap
+- [ ] Phrases shouldn't be able to overlap, shorten previous phrase

 Instruments
 - [X] track selection row switches between instuments